tohnperfect/labelImg/README.md

 ![](demo/003.jpg)

-## You should label all of these class when they appear in images
+## You should label all of these classes when they appear in images
 * head
 * bicycle
 * bird